UltraEngine/Documentation/CPP/Stream_Close.md

 - void **Close**()

 ## Remarks ##
 It is not necessary to call this method, as a stream will automatically close when it is deleted, but this method provides an additional mechanism to explicitly close it.
+This could be useful if you are not sure if the shared pointer is stored somewhere else in your program.

 ## Example